×

 Diagnosis of Prostate Cancer

-When a digital rectal exam (DRE) or a PSA test reveal abnormal results, the next step is further testing to determine whether prostate cancer is present, or another cause may be to blame.
+When a PSA test or a digital rectal exam (DRE) reveals abnormal results, the next step is further testing to determine whether prostate cancer is present, or if there is another, benign (non-cancer) explanation.

 Your doctor will evaluate your test results and any symptoms you may be experiencing and recommend the next tests you may need.
 The most common diagnostic tests for the prostate include: